jcouto/wfield/README.md

 ### Installation

 To install start by getting [Anaconda](https://www.anaconda.com/distribution/#download-section) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Install also [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Run the following commands from a terminal window (Anaconda prompt or git Bash on Windows, the Mac OS terminal).
+Check the notes below for common issues.

 1. Go to the folder where you want to install and clone the repository: ``git clone https://github.com/jcouto/wfield.git``.
 This creates a directory; go inside that directory: ``cd wfield``.
+Alternatively you can download the repository as a [zip file] (https://github.com/churchlandlab/wfield/archive/master.zip).

 2. Use anaconda to install all dependencies: ``conda env create -f env.yml`` the file env.yml is inside the ``wfield`` directory.